 In that example, the first generation Labradoodle would be classed as crossbreed by many insurers.
 But if you bred it with another Labradoodle, their offspring would be a pedigree Labradoodle according to some insurers.

 Sometimes crossbreeds are bred together for a long enough time and they are eventually considered a new pedigree breed.
 The Cesky Terrier is an example of this and is recognised by The Kennel Club.

-Some of the most popular crossbreeds are Cockapoos and Labradoodles – these aren’t recognised as their own breeds by The Kennel Club - and are sometimes referred to as designer dogs.
+Some of the most popular crossbreeds are Cockapoos and Labradoodle, and are sometimes referred to as designer dogs.
+These two crossbreeds aren’t recognised as their own breeds by The Kennel Club.
 Designer dogs can be crossbreeds or pedigrees in the eyes of insurers, depending on what list of breeds they recognise and whether their parents are the same breed or not.